-Why moving the US embassy to Jerusalem is so controversial
+Why moving the US embassy to Jerusalem controversial

 Right.
 So what happened?

-In July of 1980, Israel passed a law which declared Jerusalem the united capital of Israel.
+In July of 1980, Israel passed a law that declared Jerusalem the united capital of Israel.
 The United Nations Security Council responded with a resolution condemning Israel's annexation of East Jerusalem and declared it a violation of international law.

 So countries moved their embassies out of the city?